Read Excel Files in ASP.NET MVC Using C# with IronXL

 The next example shows how to display the DataTable returned in the previous example in a web browser.

-The working Excel file that will be used in this example is depicted below:
+The working Excel file used in this example is shown below:

 Excel file